 Take a tour that ends with a refreshing soak in a traditional Japanese hot spring (onsen).

 For a casual hike overlooking Sapporo, take the ropeway to the top of Mt.
 Moiwa, a small peak with a cable car and an overlook just south of the city center.
 For something more strenuous, take a hiking day trip from Sapporo to the summit of Mt.
 Tarumae, one of Japan’s most active volcanoes.
 From the top, enjoy views of Lake Shikotsu and (on a clear day) the Pacific Ocean.
 Tours typically conclude with a few reinvigorating dips in indoor and outdoor natural hot springs.

 You can also enjoy the scenic environs of Lake Shikotsu by mountain bike on a guided tour from Sapporo.
 Alternatively, stay closer to the city on a cycling tour of the nearby forest paths, which usually culminates with a soak in an onsen.
 Exploring Nopporo Forest Park by mountain bike lets you get up close to its abundant flora and fauna—such as deer, for which Nopporo is famed.
 Tours are typically small in size and include equipment.

-Hikers and mountain bikers should also take a trip to Daisetsuzan National Park, Japan’s largest national park.
-This spot boasts mountains, rivers, waterfalls and forests, while also being the home of the Sounkyo Gorge.
-You can rent bicycles in the town of Sounkyo to explore deep into the gorge, where plunging waterfalls crisscross 300-foot cliffs and dramatic rock formations rise from the lush forests.
+Hikers and mountain bikers alike should not miss Daisetsuzan National Park, Hokkaido’s largest.
+This spot boasts mountains, rivers, waterfalls, and forests, and is home to the Sounkyo Gorge.
+You can rent bicycles in the town of Sounkyo to explore deep into the gorge, where plunging waterfalls crisscross 300-foot (91-meter) cliffs.